 What to do:

-Whenever there are severe mood changes, making sure that your Chihuahua has a full medical checkup is recommended.
+Whenever there are severe mood changes, making sure that your Chihuahua has a full health checkup is recommended.
 Even if your dog just recently had a vet visit, a health issue

 Many disorders are much easily treated when caught early and for some including heartworms, early detection is vital for successful recovery.